William Russell Lane-Joynt

 William Russell Lane-Joynt (27 March 1855– 6 June 1921), born in Limerick, was an Irish barrister, philatelist and Olympic shooter.
-He founded the Irish Philatelic Society in Dublin and assisted the Duke of Leinster to form his collection which was bequeathed to the Dublin Museum of Science and Art.
+He founded the Irish Philatelic Society in Dublin.
+He assisted the Duke of Leinster to form his collection, which was bequeathed to the Dublin Museum of Science and Art.
 Lane-Joynt was one of only two Irish philatelists to be honoured by signing the Roll of Distinguished Philatelists.

 Life

 He was the son of William Lane-Joynt, Mayor of Limerick (1862) and Lord Mayor of Dublin (1867).
 He had four brothers and a sister.
 One of his brothers was the surgeon and radiologist, Richard Lane Joynt.
 Educated at Windermere College, Wales, Lane-Joynt graduated with a B.A. and M.B. from Trinity College, Dublin in 1878.
 After attending King's Inns, Dublin, he was called to the bar as a barrister-at-law in April 1879.
 He married in 1882 and had two children, Evelyn and William (b.24 August 1886).

 Lane-Joynt was Revolver Champion of Ireland four times and won a silver medal for shooting at the 1908 Summer Olympics, held in London, as a member of the Men's Running Target, Single Shot Great Britain team.
 He also competed in three other events but did not feature in the medals.